 - Designed for specific systems, not personal use

 This drive is retailed from WDC at the price of $455.99.
-You can find it on Amazon.
+You can also find it online.

 Seagate 60 TB hard drive

 What can you do with 60,000 GB of storage?
 Well, this is what the latest in SSD hard drives courtesy of Seagate, comes with.
 Upon its release, this SSD hard drive by Seagate will be the first of its kind in terms of performance and capacity and is touted to be greater in all ways compared to the Samsung PM1633a, which has held the top position to date.
 Look out for the release anytime soon on Amazon.